mikesposito/secured/README.md

 Secured is a versatile Rust package that provides robust encryption and decryption capabilities.
 It can be seamlessly integrated as a library in other Rust applications or used as a standalone command-line interface (CLI) tool.

 > [!WARNING]
 > This crate is under development and APIs are rapidly changing (including this README!).
 Make sure to lock to a specific crate version to avoid updates.

 ## Features

 - **Encryption and Decryption**: Easily encrypt and decrypt files with password, safely.
+  - A `ChaCha20` cipher is used, with a 32-bytes long encryption key, a 2-words `IV`, and a 2-words `counter`.
+    The cipher encrypts bytes dividing them in 64-bytes chunks, and processing each chunk in parallel.
 - **Cli & Library**: Use as a standalone CLI tool or integrate as a library in your Rust applications.

 ## Installation